Teaching Young Voices

 Clients also single me out for a human sound.
 I can take dense, often technical, information and distill it into text an actual person can understand—and even want to read.
 This skill landed me one of my all-time favorite projects: writing for the San Francisco War Memorial & Performing Arts Center.
 (A dream project for a theatre geek like me.)
 I got to sing the beauty of their event venues while also helping SFWMPAC detail specifications like lighting systems and fly space.

 These two skills have elevated everything I’ve written, from digital copy (web, email and social) and marketing materials to white papers and industry publications to speeches and video scripts.
-And they’ve thrilled a range of current and past clients, including Intermec Technologies, Booyah Online Advertising, Nordstrom, REI, San Francisco War Memorial & Performing Arts Center, Microsoft, Van Hyest Group (with end client Bill & Melinda Gates Foundation), VOCO Creative, AZDS Interactive, Bespoke Relocation, White Plate Creative and others.
+And they’ve thrilled a range of current and past clients, including Intermec Technologies, Booyah Online Advertising, Nordstrom, Starbucks, REI, Vail Resorts, San Francisco War Memorial & Performing Arts Center, Microsoft, Prologis, Van Hyest Group (with end client Bill & Melinda Gates Foundation), VOCO Creative, AZDS Interactive, Bespoke Relocation, White Plate Creative and others.